Lloyds Bank Equity Release Free Valuation – 4.15% APR

 What type of equity release do I need for my personal circumstances?

-Generally speaking, there are two main types of equity release available: a home reversion plan and a lifetime mortgage.
+Generally speaking, two main types of equity release are available: a home reversion plan and a lifetime mortgage.
 Home reversion plans involve selling part or all of your property in return for either a lump sum payment or regular income payments, while lifetime mortgages allow you to borrow money against the value of your property without having to move out or sell it.

 If I want to borrow money and get smaller lump sums what are the costs involved in a main residence equity release scheme?

-It is essential to be aware that several costs may be associated with taking out a main residence equity release scheme.
-This includes an arrangement fee, which covers the administration and set up of the plan, as well as any legal costs.
 There may also be a valuation fee, which the lender charges to assess the value of your property to calculate how much they are willing to lend you.
 Finally, you may have to pay additional fees if you decide to pay off the plan early or make changes later.
 You must seek independent advice before making any decisions about taking out an equity release scheme so you know exactly what the costs will be and whether it is suitable for your circumstances.

 How do you pay interest on an equity release agreement when you release money with such a big financial commitment?